-Transform your teaching role through strategic and deliberate planning for the use of ICTs.
+Transform your teaching role through strategic and deliberate planning for the use of digital technologies.

-These pages provide NZ classroom examples of successful teaching and learning approaches to using digital technologies in the classroom.
+These pages provide NZ classroom examples of successful teaching and learning approaches to using digital technologies.
 Each page contains collated resources to support teaching.

-Shifts and improvements in students’ learning occur when teachers used the devices to support:
+Shifts and improvements in students’ learning occur when teachers use digital technologies to support: